Item Components and Structure

 Plausible distractors: Distractors should be incorrect but still plausible.
 Distractors should be designed so that a student who does not have competence in the area could consider them to be correct answers.
 Distractors must be completely believable and should not use humor.
 Great distractors often come from common mistakes or misconceptions about the material.
 Distractors should not be incorrect only because they are irrelevant to the scenario or question stem.

-Sensitive content: The item should not cause an emotional reaction to the material and thereby interfere with a student’s ability to take the assessment.
+Sensitive content: An item should not cause an emotional reaction to the material and thereby interfere with a student's ability to take the assessment.
 This includes avoiding the use of humor in the given, stem, or answer options.
 Whenever possible, avoid using individual names or gender-specific pronouns.
 If names or pronouns are necessary for clarity or to avoid awkward phrasing, use an equal number for each gender across all items.
 Brand names should also be avoided unless necessary for the content.

 Single idea: Items should represent one idea or concept.